Aatmaj-Zephyr/Aatmaj-Zephyr/README.md

-I'm a Computer Science enthusiast with a keen interest in Maths.
+Hi there 👋 I'm a Computer Science enthusiast with a keen interest in Maths.
 I like to tinker with things around me & build projects on my own.
 I like to play musical instruments & practise Sahaja Yoga meditation